apwillis1/JFNK-Hookstep/README.md

 ```
 Manually:
 1. click on 'MATLAB' or 'Fortran90' above,
-2. click on the code file,
+2. click on a code file,
 3. click on 'Raw',
 4. Ctrl+S, or use browser option 'Save page as...'